 In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibit no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Pax5 gene based on their hyper-acetylation levels.

 In clone cl.2-4, the five Lys residues possess a full binding ability of histone H3 to DNA based on their hypo-acetylation levels at the early stage.
-Thereafter, the binding capacity of these five Lys residues to DNA decreases during cultivation and finally reaches almost no binding ability based on their hyper-acetylation levels at the later stage (Fig. 16-Pax5).
-Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-4.
+Thereafter, the binding capacity of these five Lys residues to DNA decreases during cultivation and finally reaches the state of almost no binding ability based on their hyper-acetylation levels at the later stage (Figure 16-Pax5).
+Accordingly, the chromatin structure surrounding the proximal 5'upstream region of the gene, which exists as the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-4.
 Thereafter, the tightened chromatin structure changes to the loose form until the later stage.
-These facts agreed with the findings that the gene expression of Pax5 is dramatically suppressed to a low (or no) level at the early stage in clone cl.2-4 and thereafter gradually and certainly elevated to a high level until the later stage (Fig. 11).
+These facts agreed with the findings that the gene expression of Pax5 is dramatically suppressed to a low (or no) level at the early stage in clone cl.2-4 and thereafter gradually and certainly elevated to a high level until the later stage (Figure 11).

 In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possess no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Aiolos gene based on their hyper-acetylation levels.
-In clone cl.2-4, K9/H3 (and probably K18/H3 and K27/H3) mainly possess a less binding ability of histone H3 to DNA based on somewhat hyper-acetylation levels at the early stage.
-Thereafter, mainly, the binding capacity of K9/H3 is certainly decreased during cultivation and finally reaches the state of almost no binding ability based on the considerably hyper-acetylation levels at the later stage (Fig. 16-Aiolos).
-Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-4 and thereafter changes to the loose (or considerably loose) form at the later stage.
-These facts agreed with the findings that the gene expression of Aiolos is certainly decreased to a low (or no) level at the early stage in clone cl.2-4 and thereafter increased to a high level until the later stage (Fig. 11).
+In clone cl.2-4, K9/H3 (and probably K18/H3 and K27/H3) mainly possess a less binding ability of histone H3 to DNA based on somewhat hyperacetylation levels at the early stage.
+Thereafter, mainly, the binding capacity of K9/H3 is certainly decreased during cultivation and finally reaches the state of almost no binding ability based on the considerably hyper-acetylation levels at the later stage (Figure 16-Aiolos).
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which exists as the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-4 and